 10. Make It Work Where You Live Right Now

 Don’t wait until you get to “that perfect home” while being miserable in the one you now reside in.
 There is so much you can change!

-Start looking on Pinterest or gather clippings from magazines, and make that home one you're proud to show off.
+Start looking on Pinterest or gather clippings from magazines, and make your home one you’re proud to show off.